Underground (1928 film): Cast

+Music

+The film featured a theme song entitled "Arms Of Love", composed by Alfred Bryan and Francis Wheeler (words) and Pete Wendling (music).

 Production

 Underground was made by British Instructional Films at Elstree and Cricklewood Studios and on location in London including scenes shot at Lots Road Power Station in Chelsea.
 The film was based on an original scenario written by Asquith.

 Restoration

-Underground was restored in 2009 under the auspices of the British Film Institute (BFI).
-In 2011, composer and well-known silent film accompanist Neil Brand wrote a completely new score for the film, which was then premiered by the BBC Symphony Orchestra at the Barbican Centre in London.
+The picture portion of Underground was restored in 2009 under the auspices of the British Film Institute (BFI).
+For unknown reasons, the original synchronized musical score has not been restored to the film.
+In 2011, composer and well-known silent film accompanist Neil Brand wrote a completely modern score for the film, which was then premiered by the BBC Symphony Orchestra at the Barbican Centre in London.